 Detention: Detentions may be assigned before school, during lunch or after school.
 If it is necessary to keep a child after school, every effort will be made to notify the parent/guardian and/or childcare provider by telephone or by note.
-Students will not be expected to stay beyond the time the teacher is on duty.
 A parent/guardian will be required to provide a way home for students at the designated time or it may be necessary to contact the Police Department if the parent/guardian or childcare provider cannot be contacted.